rstudio-conf-2020/big-data/README.md

 The following is a tentative outline of the subjects that will be covered during the class.
 The content and order is subject to change.

-- Big Data
-  - Define
-  - Typical strategies to handle
+  - Introduction to `vroom`
-  - Introduce new strategies
-- Large files
-  - `vroom`
+    - `vroom` basics
+    - Load multiple files
+    - Load and modify multiple files
-      - Introduction
+  - Introduction to `dtplyr`
+    - `dtplyr` basics
+    - Object sizes
-      - Exercise
+    - How `dtplyr` works
-  - `dtplyr`
+    - Working with `dtplyr`
+    - Pivot data
+    - The `mutate()` verb
-    - Introduction
+  - Introduction to `DBI`
+    - Local database basics
+    - Options for writing tables
+    - Error: Table db_mtcars exists in database, and both overwrite and append are FALSE
+    - Database operations
-    - Exercises
+    - `knitr` SQL engine
-- Databases
+  - Databases and `dplyr`
-  - General DB best practices
-    - connecting (DSN)
+    - Intro to `connections`
-    - securing credentials
+    - Table reference
-    - Best practices for interacting with R
+    - Under the hood
-    - using with R (`DBI`, `odbc`, `connections`)
+    - Un-translated R commands
+    - Using bang-bang
-  - Introduce `dbplyr`
+    - Table joins
-    - How it works…
-    - Exercises
+    - Custom view
-  - Visualizations
+  - Data Visualizations
-    - Best practices (push calculations, plot results)
+    - Simple plot
-    - Introduce `dbplot`
-    - Exercises
+    - Plot in one code segment
-  - Correlations
+    - Create a histogram
-    - Introduce `corrr`
-    - Exercises
+    - Raster plot
+    - Using the `calculate` functions
   - Modeling with databases
-    - Sampling strategies
-      - Single step
+    - Single step sampling
-      - Multi-step
+    - Multi-step sampling
     - Use Job panel in RStudio
     - Run predictions in DB
     - Fit model in R
     - Score with `tidypredict`
     - Save and reload models
-      - Integration with tidymodels
+    - Integration with `tidymodels`
-      - Exercises
     - Run models in DB
-      - Introduce modeldb
-      - Linear regression demo
+    - Intro to `modeldb`
-      - Integration with `tidypredict`
+    - `modeldb` with `tidypredict`
-      - Kmeans demo
-      - Exercises
+  - Intro to `sparklyr`
-- Spark
+    - New Spark session
-  - Spark overview
+    - Data transfer
-  - Introduce `sparklyr` and friends
+    - Spark and `dplyr`
-  - Understanding data caching
-  - Deployment options
-  - Basic connection
-    - Introduction
-    - Exercises
-  - ML Pipelines
-    - Introduction
-    - Exercises
-  - Text mining
+  - Text mining with `sparklyr`
-    - Introduction
-    - Exercises
-  - Streaming
-    - Introduction
+    - Data Import
-    - Exercises (?)
+    - Tidying data
-- Advanced
+    - Transform the data
-  - Introduce `rlang`
-  - Create custom functions
-  - Multiple queries with `map()`/`reduce()`
-- Production deployment
-  - Difference between a DS project and a Production project
-  - Publish to a server
-    - Introduce RStudio Connect
-    - `RMarkdown` scheduling
-    - Plumber apps
-    - Shiny integration (streaming)
-    - Introduce `pins` (?)
-- General Advice
+    - Data Exploration
-  - Bookmarks
+  - Spark data caching
-  - Community
+    - Map data
-  - Repos
+    - Caching data

 Interested?
 See registration information here: [RStudio Conference 2020](https://web.cvent.com/event/36ebe042-0113-44f1-8e36-b9bc5d0733bf)